thomasrosales/feeds/README.md

 ## Documentation

-- It was provided the following path to get the API documentation using swagger: http://localhost:8000/api/docs/
+- It was provided the following path to get the API documentation using swagger: http://localhost:8000/api/docs/ (public access)
-- It was provided the following path to use the admin site: http://localhost:8000/admin/
+- It was provided the following path to use the admin site: http://localhost:8000/admin/ (superuser access)
-- It was provided the following path to use the Flower service monitor for celery: http://localhost:5555/
+- It was provided the following path to use the Flower service monitor for celery: http://localhost:5555/ (public access)
 - It was provided the postman collections + environment to use the Feed API: `/docs/postman/` folder
 - If you select the docker solution to run the application you will count with the following preloaded data.
 You can also run it locally [command](#setting-up-your-users):